Joshi-Ketaki/joshi-ketaki.github.io/_portfolio/portfolio-1.md

 <br/><img src='/images/NN_No_task_context_learning.png'>

-We are investigating how CF manifests in these neural network architectures.
+We are investigating how CF manifests in neural network architectures.
 In LSTMs, we find that when new tasks are learned, task-relevant information from previous tasks is removed from the cell-state memory, resulting in the manifestation of CF.

 <br/><img src='/images/NN_task_context_learning.png'>